Saving Electricity home

 Thanks to Frank Ketchum for the reference to the National Electric Code.

 We have about 120 servers running in a computer data center.
 The specs on these say that the power supplies are "Auto-switching 100/240V AC power".
 Now, if I'm reading your site right, then the most these should draw would be 2 amps --however, we have had five plugged into a 15-amp power strip and the strip has tripped!
-My question is, how can these computers be drawing (as they must be) more than 3 Amps each? --Jessica Palmer, April 2004
+My question is, how can these computers be drawing (as they must be) more than 3 Amps each? --Jessica P.

 First off, the 15-amp rating is only for an instantaneous load.
 For a continuous load, it's likely about 20% less.
 So your 15-amp strip is really a 12-amp strip, if the equipment is on constantly.